BuilderIO/builder/examples/react-native/README.md

-# Example of using Builder.io with React Native (alpha)
+# Example of using Builder.io with React Native (beta)

 ## About